argosp/pyargos/README.md

 ## Install
 ==========

-- Install anaconda python 3.7
+- Install anaconda 3 with python 3.7
+- '''
+   conda create -n Argos python=3.6.5 conda activate Argos pip install paho-mqtt numpy pandas urllib3 requests
+  '''
 - Add the pyargos to the PYTHONPATH

-**When using pySpark-streaming it is necessary to create a virtual environment with python 3.6.5.**

 ## Loading a trial using the CLI
 ===================================